kalyway101/idriveforlinux/README.md

 # IDriveForLinux
-IDriveForLinux Docker container on arm64 for ubuntu.
+IDriveForLinux Docker container on ~~arm64 for ubuntu~~ amd64 for Unraid.

 ## Environment variables